Skip to main content

 " If one can understand what is in my mind, why not what's in my heart?"

 " Baojiraj, I can not understand what is in your heart or mind or what you are saying."
-He looked up at his friend and said " It's not for you.
+He looked up at his friend and said, " It's not for you.
 What do I do now?"

 " What?"
 Chakrapani was clueless. " Are you talking about Bhabisa?"

-" No No. Nothing.
+" No, No. Nothing.
 Leave it.
 How is Parvati?"
 He changed the topic.

 He walked into his room and saw her reading while she waited for him.
 He kept his pagri and urged her to continue.
-She was reading in silence as he came and sat in front of her asking
+She was reading in silence as he came and sat in front of her, asking, " What is this?"

 " Poems.
-On Siyaram and Radheshyaam."
+On Siyaram and Radhe Shyam."

 " Ram Sita.
-Because they were always with each other no matter what.
+Because they were always with each other, no matter what.
 Even the distances didn't matter.
 Radha ... had one-sided love.
 It...
 Hurt her."
 She chose the words carefully.

 " Krishna also loved her.
 He loved her beyond social barriers."
 He protested.